English College, Rome: The age of the martyrs (1581–1679)

 The College soon gained a reputation as a nursery of Martyrs.
-A custom arose of a student preaching before the Pope every St Stephen's Day on the theme of Martyrdom.
+A custom arose of a student preaching before the Pope every Saint Stephen's Day on the theme of Martyrdom.
 Blessed John Cornelius called the College the "Pontifical Seminary of Martyrs" in his St Stephen's sermon of 1581.
 St Philip Neri, the "Second Apostle of Rome", who lived opposite the College at S. Girolamo della Carità, used to greet the students with the words "Salvete Flores Martyrum" (Hail! flowers of the Martyrs), and the great Oratorian historian, Cardinal Cesare Baronio, paid tribute to the English martyrs in his 1585 revision of the martyrology.
 In the College church Niccolò Circignani painted a series of frescoes of English saints and martyrs which began with St Joseph of Arimathea's supposed visit to Britain and ended with the College martyrs, their sufferings shown in graphic detail.
 Copies of these frescoes can be seen in the tribune, and afforded important evidence of contemporary veneration of the martyrs during the process of their beatification and canonisation.

 “The Martyrs’ Picture” is the first thing one notices upon entering the College church.
-It was painted by Durante Alberti in 1580, just after the foundation of the College, and depicts the Blessed Trinity with two English martyrs: St Thomas of Canterbury on the left hand side and St Edmund, King of East Anglia, on the right.
+It was painted by Durante Alberti in 1580, just after the foundation of the College, and depicts the Blessed Trinity with two English martyrs: St Thomas of Canterbury on the left-hand side and St Edmund, King of East Anglia, on the right.
 Blood from Christ’s wounds is shown falling onto a map of the British Isles, and from this blood fire is springing up.
 This ties in with the College motto, held by a cherub: Ignem veni mittere in terram (I have come to bring fire to the earth).
-According to tradition, students gathered around this picture to sing a Te Deum whenever news reached Rome of a martyrdom of a former student.
+According to tradition, students gathered around this picture to sing a Te Deum whenever news reached Rome of the martyrdom of a former student.
 This custom continues today when the Te Deum is sung in front of the painting on 1 December, “Martyrs’ Day”, and the relics of the Martyrs, preserved beneath the Altar, are venerated by the students.